 Mountains as Biodiversity Hotspots through time

-Modern mammal diversity across North America follows a striking geographic gradient: areas of high elevation, topographic complexity, and habitat heterogeneity have greater species richness than adjacent lowlands.
+Modern mammal diversity across North America follows a striking geographic gradient: areas of high elevation, topographic complexity, and habitat heterogeneity have greater species richness, ecological and phylogenetic diversity than adjacent lowlands.
 This topographic diversity gradient is also found in plants, birds, and large mammals across the continents today.
-As part of an ongoing collaboration with my PhD advisor, Catherine Badgley, my research explores the influences of tectonic activity and climate change on North American rodents over the last 20 million years in order to elucidate the processes underpinning the group's diversification history.
-Specifically, I assess diversity patterns across spatial scales and in relation to preservation effects.
+Our research explores the influences of tectonic activity and climate change on North American faunas over the last 20 million years in order to elucidate the processes underpinning the group's diversification history.
+Specifically, we assess diversity patterns and macro-evolutionary processes across spatial scales and in relation to preservation effects.

-The research is conducted in collaboration with a diverse group of researchers, including geophysicists, landscape and climate modelers, phylogeographers, and landscape geneticists, stemming from a National Evolutionary Synthesis Center (NESCent) catalysis meeting and is supported by a National Science Foundation Research Coordination Grant.
+The research is conducted in collaboration with a diverse group of researchers, including geophysicists, landscape and climate modelers, phylogeographers, and landscape geneticists, stemming from a National Evolutionary Synthesis Center (NESCent) catalysis meeting.
+Our research is supported by a NSF Research Coordination Grant led by Catherine Badgley, and a NSF Collaborative Grant with SBU researchers William Holt and Troy Rasbury.

-Mice-oscapes: Small-mammal isotope ecology in relation to modern environmental gradients and historical land-use change
+Mice-oscapes: Small-mammal isotope ecology in relation to modern environmental gradients & historical land-use change

 Today, species' diets, habitat preferences, and ecological interactions can vary in relation to broad-scale climate and environmental gradients.
 Likewise, climate, vegetation, and land-use change have had a dramatic impact on the environment and ecological dynamics across the United States over the past 100 years.
 The stable isotopic composition of small mammals from modern trapping efforts and historical museum specimens offer a window into changing species ecology over space and time.